devopsvnext/passing-ckad/README.md

 kc -f x.yml
 ka -f x.yml

+### Use kubectl explain

 Become familiar with "kubectl explain <object-type>", "kubectl explain <object-type>.<field>", "kubectl explain <object-type> --recursive".
 The latter one can be super useful when piped to grep -i -C <context-lines>.
 In some cases it is faster checking yaml structure or supported values for specific fields than searching on kubernetes.io/docs.

+### Know how to navigate current line in the terminal

-Know CTRL+a brings you to the start of a line in terminal Know CTRL+e brings you to the end of a line in terminal
+Know CTRL+a brings you to the start of a line in terminal Know CTRL+e brings you to the end of a line in terminal CTRL+ left/right arrow scrolls per word versus per character

+It can save a bit of time and feels a bit more agile than using the left/right arrow keys

+### Know how to put a running process in the background

-Know CTRL+z puts a process in the background in terminal (bring it back using 'fg')
+Know CTRL+z puts a process in the background in terminal and that you can bring it back via 'fg' (I assume it stands for foreground)).
+This is useful when running a command that takes more than a few seconds to process.
+By putting the process in the background you can start typing on the next command and then retrieve the background command using 'fg' a bit later.
+Again, it saves a bit of time.

-Become familiar with vi or nano
+### Become decent at either vi or nano

+Become decent at working with with vi or nano.
+You only have these two editors in the exam environment.
+It is also useful in real life.
+I went all-in and learnt to use vi decently.
+If you consider using vi and are new to that editor I'll recommend using vimtutor.
+I think most Linux systems have vimtutor pre-installed.
+Just type vimtutor in the terminal and spend an hour learning the basics.

+### Consider using tmux

+Tmux is a terminal multiplexer.
+It enables you to split the terminal in multiple panes and windows.
+It is pre-installed and allowed at the exam.
+I like using it in real life, but did not use it during the exam.
+It complicates output, coloring and copy-paste behavor in the exam scenario, so I chose not to use it during training and exam.

+### Know how to use grep

-Become familiar with tmux
+Become familiar with grep (-i,-R options especially)

-Become familiar with aliases on Ubunutu
+### Become familiar with common short form arguments to kubectl

-Become familiar with grep (-i,-R options especially) Become familiar with general short form arguments to kubectl (-h vs --help, -A vs --all)
+Become familiar with general short form arguments to kubectl.
+Use -h instead of --help.
+Use -A installd of --all.

-Become familiar with less and tree
+### Become familiar with less and tree

+Not a must.
+But I find less and tree to be useful in the terminal.
+Less is more flexible than cat.
+Tree is useful to quickly visualize a folder structure in the terminal.

+### Consider using flashcards

-Consider making your own flashcards to memorize various things.
-I made the ones below to ensure I trained and memorized things I bumped into I didn't know and found relevant to remember (I used cram.com - free): https://www.cram.com/flashcards/ckad-13709656 https://www.cram.com/flashcards/helm-13716537 https://www.cram.com/flashcards/kubectl-13168712
+Consider using flashcards to memorize various things.
+I made the ones below to ensure I trained and memorized things I bumped into I didn't know and found relevant to remember.
+I used the free option from cram.com and made the flashcards public:

+https://www.cram.com/flashcards/ckad-13709656
+https://www.cram.com/flashcards/helm-13716537
+https://www.cram.com/flashcards/kubectl-13168712

 The majority of my preparation I spent watching videos and doing labs via: https://kodekloud.com/courses/certified-kubernetes-application-developer-ckad/